A bit of infos about the Birdy folding bike designed by Riese und Müller in Germany and manufactured by Pacific Cycles in Taiwan.

 I found no information on how to actually remove the wheel on a Birdy with a Nexus gear hub and Magura rim brakes in the "INSTRUCTION MANUAL BIRDY" created 17 July 2017.

-If the chainline is only slightly too close to the frame, it might be possible to only add a couple of spacers on the drive-side to pusth the crankset outward.
+If the chainline is only slightly too close to the frame, add spacers on the drive-side to pusth the crankset outward.
 Otherwise, a new bottom bracket/crankset with a wider axle is required.

 Example of a Birdy with a 50/34T